 Rules to Follow During Tumor Treatment

-During tumor and tumor treatment, the patient has a high risk of infection (microbial diseases).
+During tumor treatment, the patient has a high risk of infection (microbial diseases).
 Microbes that do not cause illness in a healthy person can cause a febrile illness in children with tumors.

 This risk can be significantly reduced by following the cleaning rules.
 For this, dietary rules, hand cleaning, body cleaning, and oral care are important.